-Now becoming responsible for driving 30% of company revenues, they are resourcefully combining the promotion efforts.
+Now becoming responsible for driving 30% of company revenues, these partner managers are resourcefully combining the promotion efforts.
 Along with ensuring the fact that set expectations are met.
 And help increase profit margins for both the parties involved in their respective domains.
 In addition, they make the process mutually beneficial for both.
 While always seeking meaningful partnerships and scouting opportunities for growth.

 What are the key responsibilities of a partnership manager?

-Now that you know who is or rather what a partnership manager does.
-We must look into the responsibilities of a partnership manager as well.
+Now that you know who is or rather what they do.
+We must look into the responsibilities as well.

 A partnership manager dons many hats.
 Keeping in mind the role we discussed.
 They undertake:

 - The duty of locating new partnership opportunities.
 Where

 - They research and review prospective partners

 - Invest time and energy in reviewing the products and services

 - Connect with people from various walks of the industry